Last Updated on June 24, 2026

 Spanish Mackerel

-Smaller and closer to shore than kings, Spanish mackerel often show up around the jetties and nearshore reefs.
-They run 2-4 pounds on average and hit spoons, jigs, and small live baits aggressively.
+Smaller and closer to shore than kings, Spanish mackerel often show up around jetties and nearshore reefs.
+They average 2-4 pounds and aggressively hit spoons, jigs, and small live baits.
 Good eating when fresh.

 Peak seasons: Spring through fall.